george24601/notes/microservice/auth/oidc.md

 grants (“methods”) for a client application to acquire an access token (which represents a user’s permission for the client to access their data) which can be used to authenticate a request to an API endpoint.

 -------
-OpenID Connect also uses the JSON Object Signing And Encryption (JOSE) suite of specifications for carrying signed and encrypted information around in different places.
-In fact, an OAuth 2.0 deployment with JOSE capabilities is already a long way to defining a fully compliant OpenID Connect system, and the delta between the two is relatively small.
-But that delta makes a big difference, and OpenID Connect manages to avoid many of the pitfalls discussed above by adding several key components to the OAuth base:

-1. The OpenID Connect ID Token is a signed JSON Web Token (JWT) that is given to the client application along side the regular OAuth access token

-2. Furthermore, it is issued in addition to (and not in lieu of) an access token, allowing the access token to remain opaque to the client as it is defined in regular OAuth.

-3. Finally, the token itself is signed by the identity provider's private key, adding an additional layer of protection to the claims inside of it in addition to the TLS transport protection that was used to get the token in the first place, preventing a class of impersonation attacks.
-By applying a few simple checks to this ID token, a client can protect itself from a large number of common attacks.

-4. Since the ID Token is signed by the authorization server, it also provides a location to add detached signatures over the authorization code (c_hash) and access token (at_hash).
-These hashes can be validated by the client while still keeping the authorization code and access token content opaque to the client, preventing a whole class of injection attacks.

-The other token is the refresh token.
-This is much longer-lived; days, months, years.
-This can be used to get new tokens.
-To get a refresh token, applications typically require confidential clients with authentication.

 Tokens are retrieved from endpoints on the authorization server.
 The two main endpoints are the authorize endpoint and the token endpoint.
 They’re separated for different use cases.
 The authorize endpoint is where you go to get consent and authorization from the user.
 This returns an authorization grant that says the user has consented to it.
 Then the authorization is passed to the token endpoint.
 The token endpoint processes the grant and says “great, here’s your refresh token and your access token”.oo

 The downside is this causes a lot of developer friction.
 One of the biggest pain points of OAuth for developers is you having to manage the refresh tokens.
 You push state management onto each client developer.
 You get the benefits of key rotation, but you’ve just created a lot of pain for developers.
 That’s why developers love API keys.
 They can just copy/paste them, slap them in a text file, and be done with them.
 API keys are very convenient for the developer, but very bad for security.